 Fig. 9.
-The selection of seeding paths in two flows with closed orbits.
-Left: a flow field that contains three periodic orbits (bold red curve).
-Right: a flow field with three saddle-connected loops (bold red curves) which each contain a set of center orbits.
+The selection of seeding paths in two flows with closed orbits. (a) A flow field that contains three periodic orbits (bold red curve). (b) A flow field with three saddle-connected loops (bold red curves) which each contain a set of center orbits.
 The black curves represent the seeding paths.